 This “hybrid” mREIT has numerous businesses, including alternative asset management.
 RITM invests in residential mortgages loans, consumer loans, single-family rentals, mortgage servicing rights (MSRs), residential transitional loans, secured lending and structured products, and commercial real estate.

 The pros love the new-look RITM.
-Currently, every one of the nine analysts covering the stock call it a Buy.
+Currently, every one of the eight analysts covering the stock call it a Buy.

 Featured Financial Products